Genworth Financial Inc. [GNW] – Is there any real value to GNW Stock or is it vaporware?

 Genworth Financial Inc. [NYSE:GNW]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Genworth Financial Inc. [GNW], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For Genworth Financial Inc. [GNW] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give GNW an Hold rating.
-The average 12-month price forecast for this stock is $3.05, with the high estimate being $4.50, the low estimate being $4.50 and the median estimate amounting to $4.50.
-This is compared to its latest closing price of $3.32.
+The average 12-month price forecast for this stock is $3.33, with the high estimate being $4.50, the low estimate being $4.50 and the median estimate amounting to $4.50.
+This is compared to its latest closing price of $3.40.

+Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Genworth Financial Inc. [GNW] is sitting at 3.00.
+This is compared to 1 month ago, when its average rating was 3.00.

 Fundamental Analysis of Genworth Financial Inc. [GNW]